angezid/advanced-mark.js/doc/doc_v3/markRegExp-method.md

 * AE - only available with the option `acrossElements: true`
 * SG - only available with the option `separateGroups: true`
 * AE SG - only available when with options `acrossElements: true` and `separateGroups: true`
+* MC - were already wrapped in HTML elements OR for which were created `StaticRange/Range` objects
+* FAE - with the `acrossElements` option, if the match is located across several elements, it calls for each text node which is part of the match
+* TAE - with the `acrossElements` option can be part of the match